 Price: $85 (early registration) $95 (after 1/17)

-This is a continuation of a course we offered in the winter but the winter course is not a prerequisite.
+This is a continuation of a course we offered in a prior session but the first part is not a prerequisite.
 This second part can be taken independently.
 For those who attended Part 1, we will venture into new dishes of the same three regions mentioned below.

 The course is meant to be a cultural exploration to illuminate facets of China often eclipsed by the country’s presence in our news.
 What better angle than food to dive into the geography, History, and cultures of this fascinating country?

 Using the 2019 Netflix series Flavorful Origins as our starting point – with its glossy food footage, use of drone photography, and narrative instrumental soundtrack — we will explore the craft and technique that go into realizing some of the main dishes of 3 large regions of China: Gansu, Yunnan, and Chaoshan.